I am a Professor and Director of Graduate Studies in the Department of

 received.
 For example, I pioneered the multidimensional scaling based approach

-for ad hoc network localization and one of my papers has been cited over 1600
+for ad hoc network localization and one of my papers has been cited over 1700 times.

-actively working on machine learning, big data analytics, mobile computing, and
+I have been actively working on machine learning, big data analytics, mobile

-bioinformatics in recent years.
-My research projects have been funded by
+computing, and bioinformatics in recent years.
+My research projects have been

-federal and industrial grants and contracts from NSF, NIH, DARPA, Microsoft,
+funded by federal and industrial grants and contracts from NSF, NIH, DARPA,

 in Computer Science, University of Illinois, Urbana-Champaign, USA,